Defxult/discordLevelingSystem/README.md

   * Get the XP for the specified member
 ---
 * `await DiscordLevelingSystem.is_in_database(member: Union[Member, int], guild=None) -> bool`
   * A quick check to see if a member is in the database.
-This is not guild specific
+This is not guild specific although it can be if `guild` is specified
 ---
 * `await DiscordLevelingSystem.next_level_up(member: Member) -> int`
   * Get the amount of XP needed for the specified member to level up